Monday, April 30, 2007

 Hollandaise Sauce

-If you're not familiar with Nigel Slater, you should be.
-Now that his newest book The Kitchen Diaries:A Year in the Kitchen With Nigel Slater has received such good press in America, more and more people on this side of the pond are finding out about him.
-The book that this recipe comes from, Appetite, is a one-of-a-kind book.
-It's about how to satisfy your cravings without slavishly following recipes.
-It is indeed about satisfying your own appetite.
-It's a wonderful book to have - to cook from or just to read.
+If you’re not familiar with Nigel Slater, you should be.
+The book this recipe comes from, Appetite, is a one-of-a-kind book from a one-of-a-kind author.
+It’s about how to satisfy your cravings without slavishly following recipes.
+It’s a book about appetite—yours.
+And it’s a wonderful book to have, whether to cook from or simply to read.

-It is easier to separate eggs while they are cold; best to whisk egg whites warm, although this is advice for another day.
+It’s easier to separate eggs when they’re cold.
+(Best to whisk egg whites warm—but that’s advice for another day.)

 Hollandaise Sauce